-With the 2018/2019 season now at an end, this is the perfect time to examine some of the stats around the best performing players to give us an insight around who to pick next time around.
+With the 2020/2021 season a distant memory, this is the perfect time to examine some of the stats around the best performing players to give us an insight around who to pick next time around.
 Below I’ve examined the top 10 highest point scoring strikers.

 9. Iheanacho (Leicester) – 171 points

 10. Vardy (Leicester) – 167 points

 As always, this list is dominated by players from the top clubs.
 However, there are a few interesting takeaways from the top 10.
 Firstly despite Man City winning the league, only one of their players makes this list.
 It’s probably down to not having a recognised striker who gets regular game time, however despite a quiet season Sterling still came out on top for them.
 He’s now back down as a midfielder and only priced at 4.5m so could be a bargain.
 Chelsea won the Champions League and finished well in the Premier League but don’t have a striker on the list.
 This is interesting in itself, as it proves having a good season doesn’t necessarily mean players will score big points.
 There are also a lot of big names missing from the list, such as Aubameyang, Werner and Jesus.
 This shows that you don’t always have to go for the top players to do well.
 Having said that, Kane topped the table by quite a long way so he’s going to be hard to ignore.
 Son also always seems to make the top 10, so you could argue that he’s almost certain to grab you 200 points every season.
 For that, he’s not a bad price at 5m.